tomit4/git_presentation/README.md

 Linux Kernel, including Linux's own creator, Linus Torvaulds.
 Prior to 2005, the Linux kernel had used a Version Control System known as Bitkeeper.
-The decision to create Git arose out of the breaking down of the relationship between the Linux community and Beetkeeper, which had chosen to revoke the tool's free-of-charge status.
+The decision to create Git arose out of the breaking down of the relationship between the Linux community and Bitkeeper, which had chosen to revoke the tool's free-of-charge status.

 The Linux kernel is perhaps the largest open source project in production today,